Search by Keyword

 Armed with only acoustic guitars and no drugs to distract them (accept marijuana), John, Paul and George took advantage of this time away in clarity to write a plethora of songs in between their meditation sessions.
 “We wrote about thirty new songs between us,” John explained in 1968.
 “Paul must have done about a dozen.
 George says he's got six and I wrote fifteen...Most of this session has been written on guitar 'cause we were in India and only had our guitars there.
 They have a different feel about them”

 In mid April, all four Beatles had arrived back in Britain with plenty on their plate, including the development of a new company they had been preparing to launch called 'Apple Corps.'
 New recording artists were being developed for the music branch of this new corporation, Mary Hopkin, Jackie Lomax and James Taylor being among the first signed to the new 'Apple” record label.
-John's personal life was in a turbulent transition at this time as well, his involvement with artist Yoko Ono resulting in his eventual divorce with wife Cynthia, not to mention his return to heavy drug use.
+John's personal life was in a turbulent transition at this time as well, his involvement with artist Yoko Ono resulting in his eventual divorce from his wife Cynthia, not to mention his return to heavy drug use.
 And with the August 1967 death of manager Brian Epstein, The Beatles were bearing the burden of all the details of their career by themselves for the first time.

-Not all of the songs demoed at this time made it on the album, however.
+Not all of the songs demoed at this time made it onto the album, however.
 Two of these songs, John's “What's The New Mary Jane” and George's “Not Guilty” did get recorded for the album but were omitted at the last moment.
 George's song “Sour Milk Sea” was given to Apple recording artists Jackie Lomax for his first album.
 John's song “Child Of Nature” was later changed lyrically and became “Jealous Guy,” which he eventually recorded for his “Imagine” album.
 John's “Mean Mr. Mustard,” as well as “Polythene Pam,” were held off until they were recorded for The Beatles' “Abbey Road” album.
 Paul's song “Jubilee” was also demoed at this time but was shelved until his first solo album “McCartney” under the new title “Junk.”
-A similar fate happened to George's “Circles,” which was eventually recorded for his solo album “Gone Troppo.”
+A similar fate befell George's “Circles,” which was eventually recorded for his solo album “Gone Troppo.”

-With their creative juices flowing, they arrived the following day, May 30th, for their first proper recording session for what became known as “The White Album.”
-However, the atmosphere was much different than ever before in the recording history of the group.
+With their creative juices flowing, they arrived at EMI Studios the following day, May 30th, for their first proper recording session for what became known as “The White Album.”
+However, the atmosphere in the studio was much different than ever before in the recording history of the group.
 As Bruce Spizer relates in his book “The Beatles On Apple Records,” “When John showed up at Abbey Road, he brought Yoko with him, breaking the unwritten rule that wives and girlfriends generally did not attend recording sessions.
 From that point forward, Yoko was nearly always at John's side.
 The group camaraderie of prior recording sessions was fading away.”

-The recording sessions that resulted in what became this double album stretched form May 30th to October 13th, 1968, a four-and-a-half month period which also included the recording of both sides of their next single, “Hey Jude” and “Revolution.”
+The recording sessions that resulted in what became a double album stretched from May 30th to October 13th, 1968, a four-and-a-half month period which also included the recording of both sides of their next single, “Hey Jude” and “Revolution.”
 Interestingly, a similar four-and-a-half month period was also utilized to record their previous “Sgt.
 Pepper” album.
 The experimentation had been drastically reduced from the previous album, but the effort at topping themselves with a two-disc back-to-basics approach took just as much time to perfect.

 Once the recording was complete, there was some ambivalence as to whether it would be a two-disc set or not.
 “I thought we should probably have made a very, very good single album rather than a double,” remembers producer George Martin.
 “But they insisted.
 I think it could have been made fantastically good if it had been compressed a bit and condensed...I later learnt that by recording all those songs they were getting rid of their contract with EMI more quickly.”
 John explained it this way in 1969: “It's pretty hard trying to fit three guys' music onto one album – that's why we did a double.”
 George explained the inclusion of so much material on this album with the comment “there was a lot of ego in that band.”